 How To Set Your Tone in Hiring Ads

-They also tend to prefer it when companies make it clear what is in it for them to apply for a position at your firm.
+You want to make sure you set the right tone in your social media hiring ads.
+Today’s candidates don’t like stuffy ads that feel impersonal.
+Instead, they would rather a potential employer use a conversational tone with honesty or a bit of humor.
+They also tend to prefer when companies make it clear what is in it for them to apply for a position at your firm.
 Also, be clear on what you’re hiring for and why you need them to join your team.
 Doing this is a great way to stand out from the competition and ensure your ad gets noticed.

 Wrap Up: Social Media and Recruiting Solutions